OpenMDAO/OpenMDAO-Framework/docs/optimization/case_recorders.rst

 the user chooses to include by listing them in the ``printvars`` variable.

 The ``CSVCaseRecorder`` outputs the selected variables into a file in the csv (Comma Separated Value) format.
 The ``DBCaseRecorder`` stores the selected variables in an SQLite database, which can be stored in memory or on disc as a binary file.
-The ``DumpCaseRecorder`` is used to output the selected variables into a file-like object.
+The ``DumpCaseRecorder`` is used to output the selected variables into a file-like object in a human-readable format.
 The default object is sys.stdout, which redirects the output to STDOUT.
+It can also take a filename as an argument.
 Finally, the ``ListCaseRecorder`` stores the cases in a Python list.
 Of these recorders, the CSVCaseRecorder is the most useful for passing data to other applications such as an external post-processing tool.
 The DBCaseRecorder is the most useful for saving data for later use.

 Let's consider our simple unconstrained optimization of the Paraboloid component with SLSQP.
 We would like to print out the convergence history of the variables, objective, and constraint into a csv